This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 Recipe FAQs

 This recipe is an excellent gluten-free substitute for traditional gochujang.
-If you don’t have time to make gochujang or can’t find it at the store, sriracha would be a good substitute as it has a similar spicy and sweet profile.
+If you don’t have time to make gochujang or can’t find it at the store, the best gochujang substitutes would be sriracha sauce.
+It has a similar flavor profile.
 Most sriracha brands are gluten-free and vegan too, making it an easy gochujang substitute in a pinch.

-This Korean red pepper paste has a unique flavour.
-It is spicy and savoury, with a subtle sweetness.
+This Korean red pepper paste has a unique, savory flavor.
+It is spicy and full of umami flavor with a subtly sweet taste.

 Yes!
 In English, it is known as red pepper paste or Korean chili paste.